d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * With blocked shaders all merged meshes that now rely on shader toggles are always visible
   * Make sure DPS/TPS penetrators don't show up!
 The optimizer tries to detect and exclude them from shader toggles.
 If it fails you need to exclude them manually
 ### Full
-This preset uses all optimizations I use for my own avatars.
 Some of the settings used here compromise quality of the avatar heavily when animations/shaders are blocked.
 It has some more experimental & some behavior changing ones.
 Testing that your avatar still works as intended is very needed in this mode.
 If it doesn't switch to a lower optimization preset.